arjunvegda/japanese-moji/README.md

 - Supports custom single Unicode and Unicode ranges out-of-the-box
 - 100% TypeScript friendly
 - ESM, CJS, and UMD builds
+- Only pay for what you use this library is fully tree-shakable

+## 🚀 Demo

+Live demos are on this [website](https://japanese-moji.vercel.app)

 ## 📦 Install